 I do have several issues with Grouvee.
 One, the name “Played” doesn’t describe the intended use of the shelf well.
 “Finished” would have been a better name.

-Two, when I imported my collection from Steam, it added many games that I had played as demos or free weekends, not just games I owned.
+Two, when I imported my collection from Steam, it added many games that I had played as demos or on free weekends, not just games I owned.
 (This could be more of an issue with Steam than Grouvee.)

 Three, I found that some games I own were not in their database and couldn’t add my own.
 (You can add them on Giant Bomb but that still requires moderation.)